HelpYourNGO

 Telephone : +91 022 61491900

-Donor Contact : Ms. Tasnim Motorwala (Manager - Development) / 9821329747, 9326948476 / tasnim.motorwala@salaambombay.org
+Donor Contact : Ms. Tasnim Motorwala (GM - Development) / 9821329747, 9326948476 / tasnim.motorwala@salaambombay.org

 Registered Under : The Companies Act, 1956

-Auditor : S R B C & CO.
+Auditor : S R B C & Co.
 LLP

 Bankers : HDFC Bank State Bank of India